Hi friends! Today I am sharing a tutorial to help you tackle that pile of hexagons you have laying around.

 - Keeping your hexie stitched together start to layout your design.
 I place the first right in the middle of where you want your design to go.

 - Continue to lay out your pattern horizontally and then fill in from the middle out.

 - Now that you have all of your hexies in a pattern, look over the entire area to make sure that you like how they are grouped.
 A great way to check this is to take a black and white picture with your phone and see the value.

 - Remove your middle hexie – starting from the middle and working your way out will help you keep everything measuring nicely.

 - Using your scissors, snip the thread on the back of your hexie and pull out the thread.

 - Now remove the paper hexagon template.
 Your hexie should stay well folded since you ironed with high heat/steam.

-- Now using your Fabric Fusion glue, draw a thin line around the back perimeter of the hexie.
+- Now using your Aleene’s Fabric Fusion Permanent Fabric Adhesive 4oz draw a thin line around the back perimeter of the hexie.

-- Place the hexie back into it’s spot in the middle and repeat 70 more times or as many as you like.
+- Place the hexie back into it’s spot in the middle and repeat.

 - Remember to work from the inside out so that your hexie pieces will measure nicely.

 - Once your glue has dried you are free to quilt as you like.
 I prefer to quilt from point to point, but matchstick quilting across the entire project is just as beautiful.